Nobody Wants This

-Nobody Wants This is an American romantic comedy television series created by Erin Foster, starring Kristen Bell, Adam Brody, Justine Lupe, and Timothy Simons, centered on the unlikely relationship between an outspoken, agnostic woman and an unconventional rabbi.
+Nobody Wants This is an American romantic comedy television series created by Erin Foster which premiered on Netflix on September 26, 2024 and stars Kristen Bell, Adam Brody, Justine Lupe, Timothy Simons and Jackie Tohn.

-The series premiered on September 26, 2024, on Netflix to positive reviews from critics.
-The series has received several accolades with the first season earning three nominations at the 77th Primetime Emmy Awards, for Outstanding Comedy series and acting nominations for Bell and Brody.
-In October 2024, the series was renewed for a second season, which was released on October 23, 2025.
-In November 2025, the series was renewed for a third season that is set to premiere in 2026.
+Nobody Wants This focuses on the unlikely relationship between an outspoken, agnostic woman and a handsome young Jewish rabbi.
+The series was met with positive reviews from critics and also received several accolades, with the first season earning three nominations at the 77th Primetime Emmy Awards, for Outstanding Comedy Series and outstanding acting for both Bell and Brody.
+In November 2025, the series was renewed for a third season which is scheduled to premiere on October 22, 2026.

 Premise

-Nobody Wants This follows the unexpected relationship between an unconventional American rabbi, Noah (Adam Brody) and an irascible agnostic woman, Joanne (Kristen Bell) who co-hosts a podcast, with her sister, Morgan (Justine Lupe) about relationships.
+Nobody Wants This follows the love-at-first-sight relationship between a young American rabbi, Noah (Adam Brody), and an irascible agnostic woman, Joanne (Kristen Bell).
+Joanne co-hosts a podcast, with her sister, Morgan (Justine Lupe) about relationships; Noah, who hopes to be promoted to chief rabbi of his synagogue, has just ended his long term relationship with a Jewish woman.